7 Things You Won’t See in Casinos Anymore

 An unchanged space

 What you think of casinos has completely changed due to COVID-19.
 “Casinos will have to plan the use of space in their facilities due to the increased risk of catching COVID-19 carefully,” Dr. Nikola Djordjevic MD, medical advisor at HealthCareers, tells Reader’s Digest.
 “Because most of the casinos are indoors, there’s an increased risk of spreading the virus.
 I’m sure they will have to decrease the number of slot machines present in the facilities and limit the number of people allowed to enter the facility.”
+Online casinos have also grown in popularity since COVID-19.
+People began to play more online casinos after real casinos closed.
+Online casinos became popular after COVID-19 not only because they replaced real casinos, but also because they allowed players from other countries that do not have/forbid casinos to enjoy casino games online as if they were in a real casino.
+In the Middle East, for example, www.arabic-casinos.org is one of the most popular sites among Arabs in the Middle East and around the world for getting all the information you need about online casinos.
 Casinos aren’t the only entertainment venues that are changing.
 Here are 9 things you won’t see in theme parks anymore.

 No temperature checks

 Gone are the days of being able to enter certain casinos without thinking about your health.
 At Tonkawa Hotel & Casino, located in Oklahoma and operated by the Tonkawa tribe, there’s an extensive health and safety guideline posted on their website for reopening during COVID-19.
-One of the sections is on entry screening, something you’ll also see on cruises, too.
 “Non-invasive thermal cameras will be placed at Hotel entry point to the casino,” reads the guideline.
 “Any person displaying a cough, shortness of breath, or other known symptoms of COVID-19 or a temperature above 100.0°F will not be allowed to enter the facility.”

 When you think of casinos, along with nightlife, entertainment, and cards, you probably think about gambling chips—you’ll want to wash your hands after handling those, plus after touching these 10 things.
 But how will these chips be cleaned during a pandemic?
 Various casinos have various methods of cleaning poker chips.
 In Las Vegas, El Cortez Hotel & Casino laid out a reopening plan which involves cleaning chips.
 “Over 30,000 casino chips were professionally cleaned and disinfected by an outside company,” according to their guidelines.
 “Each chip was then coated with an EPA registered anti-microbial solution that prevents viruses from attaching to the surface.”